Mufti (dress): Origins

 An Algerian mufti.
 The term as it relates to the wearing of non-uniform clothes is thought to have originated from the Arabic.

-The word originates from the Arabic "Mufti" (مفتي), meaning an Islamic scholar.
+The word originates from the Arabic mufti (مفتي), meaning an Islamic scholar.
 It has been used by the British Army since 1816 and is thought to derive from the vaguely Eastern style dressing gowns and tasselled caps worn by off-duty officers in the early 19th century.
 Yule and Burnell's Hobson-Jobson (1886) notes that the word was "perhaps originally applied to the attire of dressing-gown, smoking-cap, and slippers, which was like the Oriental dress of the Mufti".

-Another possibility for the origin of the use of the word “mufti” in the context of school clothes is that the word is taken from Urdu, in which mufti means free, originated from Persian.
+Another possibility for the origin of the use of the word mufti in the context of school clothes is that the word is taken from Urdu, in which muft (مفت) means 'free (of charge)', originated from Persian.

 Mufti day

 A "mufti day" (also known as "casual clothes day", "casual Friday", "colour day", "own-clothes day", "home-clothes day", "plain-clothes day", "non-uniform day", "free-dress day", "civvies day", "dress-down day", and "uniform-free day") is a day where students attend school in casual clothing instead of school uniform.
-The term is commonly used in many countries where students are required to wear uniform, including the United Kingdom, Canada, Fiji, Australia, India, New Zealand, Nigeria, Pakistan and Bangladesh.
+The term is commonly used in many countries where students are required to wear uniform, including the United Kingdom, Ireland, Fiji, Australia, India, New Zealand, South Africa, Nigeria, Pakistan and Bangladesh.

 By extension, the term is used in reference to the practice of wearing "smart casual" attire to the office instead of business suits or other conventional clothing.
 Australia takes this even further, where even if a suit or smart-casual attire is the norm, "Mufti Fridays" allow employees to wear jeans, a polo shirt or even a t-shirt.